SquareBracketAssociates/Booklet-DataFrame/Chapters/DataFrame-EN.md

 - `replaceNilsWithMode` : Replaces all nil values in the data frame with the mode of the column in which they are present.

 - `replaceNilsWithNextRowValue` : Replaces all nil values in the data frame with the value of the next non-nil element in the same column.
+If the last value of a column in the data frame is nil, it will remain nil even after using this method because there is no value after it in the column which can replace it.

 - `replaceNilsWithPreviousRowValue` : Replaces all nil values in the data frame with the value of the previous non-nil element in the same column.
+If the first value of a column in the data frame is nil, it will remain nil even after using this method because there is no value before it in the column which can replace it.

 - `replaceNilsWithZero` : Replaces all nil values in the data frame with zero.